Robots that learn to evaluate models of collective behavior

+To instantiate the benchmark, we selected four candidate fish models spanning a simple baseline, mechanistic rule-based formulations, and a data-driven model.
+The baseline model $M_{Follow}$ served as a minimal reference, $M_{Zone}$\cite{couzin_collective_2002} and $M_{Force}$\cite{klamser_impact_2021} represented two established rule-based approaches with distinct interaction assumptions, and $M_{ConvNet}$ provided a neural model trained on guppy trajectories.
+The labels $M_{Zone}$ and $M_{Force}$ are compact descriptive shorthand: $M_{Zone}$ denotes the model whose interaction rules are defined by three distance-dependent behavioral zones (repulsion, orientation, and attraction), whereas $M_{Force}$ denotes the model whose force-based equations of motion represent self-propulsion, velocity alignment, and distance regulation as social force terms acting on individual motion.
+Together, these models form a deliberately heterogeneous test bed for the evaluation framework rather than an exhaustive comparison of model families.

-For each model, we trained a dedicated RL policy—$\pi_{Follow}$, $\pi_{Zone}$, $\pi_{Force}$, and $\pi_{ConvNet}$—to guide a robotic agent leading a simulated fish through a sequence of goal locations and measure the performance of the policies as the number of goals reached by the fish ($N_{goals}$).
-All policies successfully learned the task in simulation, developing distinct movement strategies tailored to the respective fish model.
+For each model, we then trained a dedicated RL policy--$\pi_{Follow}$, $\pi_{Zone}$, $\pi_{Force}$, and $\pi_{ConvNet}$--to control the robot in simulation.
+The task was to lead the fish through a sequence of goal locations, and we used the number of goals reached by the fish ($N_{goals}$) as the primary performance measure.
+All policies successfully learned the task in simulation and developed distinct model-specific strategies.